-Does the thesis only or mostly summarize a source?
+Does my thesis only or mostly summarize my source?

-If so, try some of the exercises above to articulate the paper’s conceptual problem or question.
+If so, try some of the exercises above to articulate your paper’s conceptual problem or question.

-Is the thesis arguable –can it be supported by evidence, and is it surprising and contentious?
+Is my thesis arguable –can it be supported by evidence in my source, and is it surprising and contentious?

-If not, return to the sources and practice the exercises above.
+If not, return to your sources and practice the exercises above.

-Is the thesis about the primary source, or is it about the world?
+Is my thesis about my primary source or case study, or is it about the world?

 “Formulating a Thesis” was written by Andrea Scott, Princeton University